Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/player.md

     AI <|-- BasicEnemyAI
 ```

-AIs are components attached to AIPlayer prefabs that determine how the AI plays the game.
+AIs are components attached to AIPlayer prefabs that determine how they play the game.

-`AI.cs` defines what is common across all AI, regardless of game and whether they are enemies or allies.
-This includes assigning its PlayerInput and UnitController components.
+`AI.cs` defines what is common across all AI regardless of game and whether they are enemies or allies.
+This includes things like assigning its PlayerInput and UnitController components.

 `BasicEnemyAI.cs` represents a basic enemy AI that moves to the closest human player unit and performs a basic attack.
+It repeats this behaviour until it is defeated.
 This component can be found attached to AIPlayer prefab.
 These prefabs are instantiated as children of the AIPlayerManager GameObject in the Training scene at runtime.

 #### HumanPlayerControllers